philsupertramp/blog/src/notes/zero-shot-classification.md

 show_results(samples, labels)
 ```
 **Note:** This code snippet defines a zero-shot classification model that uses the pre-trained BERT model fine-tuned on the MultiNLI dataset for the classification task.
 It then classifies the input text into one of the predefined categories using the cosine similarity between the input text and the category descriptions.
-The system requirement is around **2.2 GB** of RAM and can be executed in less then a second.
+The system requirement is around **2.2GB** of RAM and can be executed in less then a second.

 The output of this code snippet will be:
 ```text